wesleneuy/wesleneportfolio/index.md

 ---

 # Writing Samples
-* Drawing on my experience as a project officer at the Philippines' Department of Transportation, I wrote a teaching case on the Philippines' flagship Public Utility Vehicle Modernization Program.
+* Drawing on my experience as a project officer at the Philippines' Department of Transportation, I wrote a teaching case on the country's flagship Public Utility Vehicle Modernization Program.
 View the case study [here](/pdf/Teachingcase.pdf).

 * For my Multimodal Transport class, I proposed strategies for managing parking in San Francisco.
 My recommendations are based on the teaching case published by HKS.
 View the memo [here](/pdf/Memo_1.pdf).